Two-layer neural networks with values in a Banach space: Acknowledgements

 \section{Acknowledgements}

 The author acknowledges financial support of the EPSRC (Fellowship EP/V003615/1), the Cantab Capital Institute for the Mathematics of Information at the University of Cambridge and the National Physical Laboratory.
 The author is grateful to Nik Weaver (Washington University in St. Louis) for providing the proof of Theorem~\ref{thm:lattice-op-Lip}.
+The author also thanks Jonas Latz (Heriot-Watt University) as well as two anonymous referees for useful remarks about the paper.